Will-So/Sentiment-Analysis/readme.md

 For example, users who prioritize a cheap restaurant and don't particularly care about atmosphere will be served with recommendations that users with similar priorities liked.

+The most compelling feature of this recommendation system is perhaps the solution to the cold-start problem.
+(Implicitly) Comparing users' specific preferences is why collaborative filtering tends to out-perform item based filtering.

+// Might want to do a theory note on that

 // Screenshot here

 # An Example